Flowminder/FlowKit-tutorials-Ghana/README.md

 ```

 ### Binder

 To run the tutorials online, click the Binder badge at the top of this README.
 This will start a Jupyter server in the cloud with all dependencies installed, which you can use to run the tutorial notebooks.

+**Note:** The Binder session will shut down after a period of inactivity, and any changes you make to the tutorial notebooks will be lost.
+To download a copy of a tutorial notebook with any changes you made, use `File`→`Download`.